haensel-ams/recruitment_challenge/DataScience_202209/README.md

 * How are your model results based on prior sampling vs. posterior sampling?
 * How good is your model performing?
 How you do measure it?
 * What are your main insights in terms of channel performance/ effects?
-* (Bonus) Can you derive ROI (return on investment) estimates per channel?
+* Can you derive ROI (return on investment) estimates per channel?
 What is the best channel in terms of ROI?

 ## Deliverable